IanRohrbacher/Getting-Started-With-Arduino/README.md

 ```

 ## Input
-Now that we Know how change the LED in code, lets add a button to control it insead.
+Now that we know how change the LED in code, lets add a button to control it insead.
 Open the diagram.json file in the simulator and copy [this json](digital/read-one.json).
 You should the circit with a LED now with a button.
 <br>
 Let us redifine the LED pin and add a button pin that is connected to pin 14.
 Let us also set the pinMode to the button to INPUT so we can read the state.
 ```ino